edertone/TurboCommons/docs/development.md

 ```

 This removes generated `dist`, `target`, `build`, `bin`, and `.nx` directories.
-It does not remove `node_modules`, PHP `vendor`, npm cache, Composer cache, or
+It does not remove the Node.js dependency volumes, PHP `vendor`, npm cache,
-Gradle cache.
+Composer cache, or Gradle cache.

 ## Root distribution artifacts